-This module describes the evaluation procedures and criteria used to determine whether applied-for gTLDs are approved for delegation.
-All applicants will undergo an Initial Evaluation and those that do not pass all elements may request Extended Evaluation.
+This module describes the evaluation procedures and criteria used to determine whether applied-for gTLDseations are approved for delegation. as a gTLD.
+All applicants will undergo an Initial Evaluation and those that do not pass all elementsphases may requestenter into an Extended Evaluation.